Aaron Rai betting profile: Sony Open in Hawaii - PGA TOUR

 Rai's advanced stats and rankings

-- Rai has posted an average of 0.024 Strokes Gained: Off-the-Tee in his past five tournaments.
+- Rai posted a Strokes Gained: Off-the-Tee average of 0.024 in his past five tournaments, showing solid performance off the tee.

-- In terms of Strokes Gained: Approach the Green, Rai has delivered a strong 0.757 average in his past five tournaments.
+- In terms of Strokes Gained: Approach the Green, Rai delivered a strong 0.757 mark in his past five starts, indicating solid iron play.

-- On the greens, Rai has struggled with a -0.471 Strokes Gained: Putting mark in his past five tournaments.
+- On the greens, Rai struggled with a -0.471 Strokes Gained: Putting mark in his past five starts, which has been his weakness.

+- Overall, Rai averaged 0.337 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Rai as of the start of the Sony Open in Hawaii.